plinss/widlparser/README.md

 **Construct.constructors**

-A list of any extended attributes matching the Constructor or NamedConstructor form.
+A list of any extended attributes matching the Constructor or LegacyFactoryFunction form.
 Any constructors present will be prepended to the 'members' attribute of an 'interface' Construct.

 **Construct.complexity_factor**